fkaduk/kobodeck/README.md

 Usage
 -----

-To use, fill in the fields in the `config.json` file.
+To use, fill in the fields in the `etc/wallabako.js` file.
 You will need to create a "client" in the Wallabag interface first and copy those secrets in the configuration file, along with your username and password and the Wallabag URL, which should not have a trailing slash.

-You will probably want to save that file to another location, for example on your Kobo it should be in:

-    cp config.json /mnt/onboard/.wallabako.js

 Then to actually download the EPUB files:

-    wallabako -config /mnt/onboard/.wallabako.js -output /mnt/onboard/wallabako/
+    wallabako -config /etc/wallabako.js -output /mnt/onboard/wallabako/

 The program is pretty verbose, here's an example run: